budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 * **Invalid TCP/UDP Request**.
 Invalid request was received via TCP or UDP.
 Request was dropped, no response was sent by the gateway.
 Validation criteria depends on the Modbus mode:
   - Modbus TCP/UDP: MBAP header (protocol identifier is 0x0000, length is < 255 and corresponds to the number of bytes in the remainder of the Modbus request)
   - Modbus RTU over TCP/UDP: CRC ckeck
 * **Invalid RTU Response**.
 Invalid data were recieved via RS485.
-Usually caused by wrong Modbus RTU settings or too short response timeout (any response arriving after timeout is invalid).
+Could be caused by wrong Modbus RTU settings, short response timeout (any response arriving after timeout is invalid) or Arduino delays in processing the response.
 Validation criteria:
   - silence between individual bytes is shorter than char timeout specified in Modbus RTU standards
   - CRC check
   - slave address in the Modbus RTU response corresponds to the slave address in the request